kentzhang-geek/thread_pool_cpp_for_darwin/README.md

 CPP thread pool for mac
 ===========================

+This code only support Mac OS yet because required semaphore APIs.
-Only 2 source file import to your project then use thread pool easy and simple: libthreadpool.hpp libthreadpool.cpp
+Only 2 source file import to your project then use thread pool easy and simple: threadpool.hpp libthreadpool.cpp

-All documents in libthreadpool.hpp
+All documents in threadpool.hpp

 Unit test in ut.cc